 - Abnormal development of outer sex organs:

 - Boys: The penis may appear shorter and curve upward (chordee).
 The testicles may not be in a normal position in the scrotum.
-Also a hernia may be present.
+A hernia may also be present.

 - Girls: The clitoris and labia minora are split and spread apart.
 The vagina and urethra are shorter than usual.
 Usually the uterus, fallopian tubes and ovaries develop normally.